suggitpe/ScalaSandbox/lift-sandbox/docs/2-BuildMapperSchema.md

 ## 7. Things to watch out for (that no one tells you about)
  * If you get exceptions thrown that the JNDI name cannot be found you need to ensure that the db connection is defined before the schemifier in `Boot.scala`

+## 8. Configuring an Oracle database

+ * TODO: or someone do for me pls?